Ko Samet Rayong Province, Thailand Travel Guide

 Enjoy an abundance of freshly caught seafood, usually grilled right on the beach.

-Relax with a drink at numerous bars lining the beaches, especially at sunset.
+Relax with something to drink at numerous bars lining the beaches, particularly at dusk.

-Savor the island's fresh tropical fruits, available from various vendors.
+Savor the island's fresh exotic fruits, available from various vendors.

-Embrace local mealtime etiquette for a richer experience, including sharing dishes and a relaxed attitude towards minor issues.
+Embrace local dining practices for a more fulfilling experience, including sharing dishes and a relaxed attitude towards minor issues.